-Invest Europe appears to have fairly limited engagement on sustainable finance policy but does not appear to support stringent regulatory intervention.
+Sustainable Finance Lobbying Overview: Invest Europe appears to have fairly limited engagement on sustainable finance policy, but does not appear to support stringent regulatory intervention.

-In an ESMA consultation in 2019, Invest Europe argued for a flexible approach to including ESG factors in the advice investment firms give to clients.
-In feedback to the European Commission in 2020, Invest Europe appeared to oppose an expansion of fiduciary duty to cover adverse impacts of investments on sustainability issues.
-In response to the ESA’s SFDR consultation on investor ESG disclosure in 2020, Invest Europe argued for a less prescriptive approach, including a reduced number of mandatory indicators.
+Position on Integrating ESG into Investor Duties: In feedback to the Commission in 2020, Invest Europe appeared to oppose an expansion of fiduciary duty to cover adverse impacts of investments on sustainability issues.
+In response to the ESA’s Sustainable Finance Disclosure Regulation (SFDR) consultation on investor ESG disclosure in 2020, Invest Europe argued for a less prescriptive approach, including a reduced number of mandatory indicators.
 In multiple letters to the Commission during 2022-2023, Invest Europe made specific comments on alternative investment funds disclosures under Article 10 of the SFDR.
 Also in 2023, it encouraged the ESAs to delay the SFDR review and suggested that financial institutions should not be required to disclose non-material indicators under the ESRS.

 Position on Other Sustainable Finance Policies: Invest Europe appears to be cautious about the use of prudential regulation to achieve sustainable finance goals.
-In feedback to the European Commission in 2020, Invest Europe was cautious about the review of the Non-Financial Reporting Directive (NFRD), including arguing against the expansion of the scope to SMEs and private investments and opposing mandatory standardized disclosure.
+In feedback to the European Commission in 2020, Invest Europe was cautious about the review of the Non-Financial Reporting Directive (NFRD), arguing against the expansion of the scope to SMEs and private investments and opposing mandatory standardized disclosure.
 However, it welcomed the proposal by the Commission in 2021 on the Corporate Sustainability Reporting Directive (CSRD), emphasizing that it should be aligned and compatible with legislation already in place, such as the SFDR and that it should follow the materiality and proportionality principles.